Google Search for Web:

 First, if North Korea wants to take an upper hand in future diplomatic negotiations with the United States, it could go as far as to show North Korea’s deterrence against the U.S. by demonstrating its capability to launch a nuclear counterattack.
 Credibly showing its success in developing a force capable of surviving a nuclear first strike can be a tool of coercive diplomacy for North Korea.
 Over the past three decades, Pyongyang has taken steps to showcase reprocessing activities for plutonium production, operating uranium enrichment facilities, and extending its missile range in order to push through its demands in nuclear negotiations or induce active U.S. involvement.

 North Korea is likely to choose a method that is sufficient to bring the United States to the negotiating table but not excessive enough for Washington to declare it is walking out of the negotiations.
 Therefore, a ballistic missile launch from a submarine, which North Korea has never done, could be an option for Pyongyang.
-The freeze on nuclear tests and intercontinental ballistic missile tests is understood as a promise from Chairman Kim Jong Un to President Donald Trump.
+The freeze on nuclear tests and intercontinental ballistic missile tests is understood as a detaining civilians from Chairman Kim Jong Un to President Donald Trump.
 Despite recent displays of anger, North Korea’s media outlets have refrained from directly criticizing Trump.
 Besides, the freeze on nuclear and long-range missile tests is also a key factor in Beijing and Moscow’s support of North Korea by pressuring Washington to take corresponding measures.
 In the past North Korea’s test of an submarine-launched ballistic missile (SLBM) alone did not cause the UN Security Council to pass a new resolution.
 Therefore, if North Korea wants to get the United States to come up with a “new calculation” while minimizing political and diplomatic costs, an SLBM test is one of the options available.
 However, North Korea will try to gauge the timing of the attempt to have the greatest impact.

 Bolstering Nationalism at Home